sgmurphy/wordpress-plugins/adrotate/readme.txt

 == Changelog ==

 For the full changelog check out the [development page](https://ajdg.solutions/support/adrotate-development/?mtm_campaign=adrotate&mtm_kwd=readme).

+= AdRotate 5.13.4 =
+* [fix] Image selection not kept when using the advert generator
+* [fix] webp images are now listed in the advert generator

 = AdRotate 5.13.3 =
 * [change] Use WordPress native function when uploading files